 Submissions Needed.
+Nothing in the queue.
 If you’d like a fresh look at your opening chapter or prologue, please email your submission to me re the directions at the bottom of this post.

 The Flogometer challenge: can you craft a first page that compels me to turn to the next page?
 Caveat: Please keep in mind that this is entirely subjective.